-Justin T. Motika joined Advantage Capital in 2015.
+Justin Motika is a vice president at Advantage Capital.
 He serves on the national expansion team and works with investors and policy makers promoting capital formation initiatives.
-Leading strategic projects, Mr. Motika analyzes economic and fiscal impact data and conducts research for new geographic market industries.
+Leading strategic projects, Justin analyzes economic and fiscal impact data and conducts research for new geographic market industries.

-Mr. Motika holds a bachelor’s degree in finance from San Diego State University.
+Justin holds a bachelor’s degree in finance from San Diego State University.

-Rachel Stern is a vice president for InState Partners.
+Rachel Stern is a senior vice president for InState Partners.
 She works closely with InState’s extensive client roster to develop and implement multi-state legislative strategies covering a variety of issues.

-Ms. Stern is a graduate of the CORO™ Fellows Program, an intensive, full-time, graduate-level fellowship in public affairs.
+Rachel is a graduate of the CORO™ Fellows Program, an intensive, full-time, graduate-level fellowship in public affairs.
 She has experience working in multiple sectors of public affairs, including non-profits, public companies and private equity-backed businesses, state government and electoral campaigns.

-Ms. Stern received her bachelor’s degree from Amherst College.
+She received her bachelor’s degree from Amherst College.

 Thomas Willsey has broad experience in the capital markets and a deep understanding of the fixed income markets.
 As treasurer, he is primarily responsible for managing Advantage Capital’s liquidity portfolio and strategic financial planning.
 He also serves on the firm’s investment committee.